 COULD A HUMPBACK WHALE SWALLOW A PERSON?

 A Humpback Whale has a small esophagus and therefore isn’t capable of swallowing large prey.
-From time to time larger pray make it into a Humpback Whale’s mouth, and when that happens, it can become food but only if the whale can fit it past its esophagus.
-Lucky for us, a standard sized human adult is far too big to fit down the esophegus of a whale, which means the whale would spit you back out.
+From time to time larger prey makes it into a Humpback Whale’s mouth, and when that happens, it can become food but only if the whale can fit it past its esophagus.
+Lucky for us, a standard-sized human adult is far too big to fit down the esophagus of a whale, which means the whale would spit you back out.
 Here’s a video of a scuba diver having a close call with a Humpback Whale:

 COULD A WHALE SHARK SWALLOW A PERSON?